 Tosca opened in April, 2013 in Victoria.
 The set, designed by Christina Poddubiuk, was used in November, 2013 for Opera Santa Barbara's production of the opera.

 Macbeth opened in Victoria in October, 2012 and moved to Opéra de Québec for subsequent performances in May, 2014.
 The Quebec performances used the same conductor (Timothy Vernon), director (Morris Panych), designers (Ken MacDonald, Alan Brodie, Dana Osborne), and lead singers (Lyne Fortin, Gregory Dahl, and Alain Coulombe).

 Macbeth will also be a future co-production with Kentucky Opera.

 The Marriage of Figaro, with Cameron Poerteous' arresting production design, follows its April 2014 run in Victoria with performances in January 2015 at Calgary Opera.
 Brent Krysa directs in both cities.

 Future co-productions with Edmonton Opera include Maria Stuarda (seen at POV in April, 2012) and Mary's Wedding, which POV commissioned and premiered in November, 2011.

 POV's scene and costume shop also provide first rate creative and construction services to other local and visiting arts organizations throughout the year.

-The Opera Shop's 10,000 square foot warehouse is available for film, television and event production.
+The Opera Shop's 10,000 square foot warehouse,located at 620 Discovery Street in Victoria, is available for film, television and event production.

 The Scene Shop is designed for construction work in steel, wood and scenic painting and boasts a clear height of 20 feet, level loading facilities, compressed air, and ample utilities.